 Why this?

-A storehouse for some of my older, unplaced short stories as well as more recent experiments in poetry and a generous helping of work by others that I find inspiring.
+The occasional piece of my own and a generous helping of others' creations I find inspiring.
 Site is named for a beloved book by one of my favorite writers, Italo Calvino, whose fanciful work lights--and delights--my soul.
-(Thanks, buddy, dead as you may be.)

 Wednesday, January 11, 2012